 The basic rule is when animating two characters is to keep it simple, and try to avoid having too much happening at once.

-Actors understand this instinctively, because they are trained to listen and react while the other character is talking, and performing.
+Stage actors understand this instinctively, because they are trained to listen and react while the other character is talking, and performing.
 But for animators, because we don't create our performance live, we can quickly get lost in the detail.
-As a result, we have to make a conscious effort not to over-complicate things by having both characters acting and performing at the same time.
+As a result, we must make a conscious effort not to over-complicate things by having both characters acting and performing at the same time.

 Use the eye direction controller to maintain eye contact

 It is very important to ensure that the characters look like they are talking to one another, and their eyes don't float around the screen.
 Use the eye direction, or "look see", controller to make sure that each character's attention is fixed upon the other.
 Below is a short video that explains how.